genixpro/hypermax/README.md

     - Rsync a folder prior to remote execution
     - Can attach additional arbitrary metadata to your model results
     - Able to have "speed-tests" on models, where your hyper-parameters are tested on a reduced dataset in order to measure the speed.
 Useful to eliminate bad hyper-parameters without executing the full model.
+    - Similarly, able to run "memory tests" on models, ensuring your hyper-parameters don't lead to excessive ram usage
     - Able to automatically run additional cross-folds on your best-models, to ensure they aren't statistical flukes
     - Hyper-parameters with rounding set to 1 should be automatically converted to integer
 - Configuration: